IthacaThings/ttn-multitech-cm/README.md

 ```

 ## Set Global variables
+Copy *group_vars/conduits-example.yml* to *group_vars/conduits.yaml*
-Modify *group_vars/conduits.yml* for your global config items.
-The default
+and configure your global config items.
+The default framework assumes
-framework assumes that all gateways are in the same region and
+that all gateways are in the same region and timezone.

-timezone.
+## Start an inventory
+Copy *hosts-examnple* to *hosts*

 ## Add an ssh tunnel server (i.e. jump host)
 1. Edit *hosts* and change *jumphost.example.com* to the FQDN of your